Streaming television: Binge-watching

-In the 90s, the conception and the practice of watching entire seasons in a short amount of time emerged with the introduction of the DVD box.
-Media marathoning consists in watching at least one season of a TV show in a week or less, watching three or more films from the same series in a week or less, or reading three or more books from the same series in a month or less.
-The term “binge-watching” arrived with streaming TV, more precisely, when Netflix launched its first original production, House of Cards, and started marketing this process of watching TV series episode after episode in 2013.
+In the 1990s, the practice of watching entire seasons in a short amount of time emerged with the introduction of the DVD box.
+Media-marathoning consists of watching at least one season of a TV show in a week or less, watching three or more films from the same series in a week or less, or reading three or more books from the same series in a month or less.
+The term "binge-watching" arrived with streaming TV, when Netflix launched its first original production, House of Cards, and started marketing this process of watching TV series episode after episode in 2013.
 COVID-19 gave another connotation to binge-watching, which was considered a negative activity.
-Watching TV shows during the lockdown became something normal and a sort of healing for people.

 Broadcasting rights

 Broadcasting rights (also called Streaming rights in this case) vary from country to country and even within provinces of countries.
 These rights govern the distribution of copyrighted content and media and allow the sole distribution of that content at any one time.
 An example of content only being aired in certain countries is BBC iPlayer.
 The BBC checks a user's IP address to make sure that only users located in the UK can stream content from the BBC.
 The BBC only allows free use of their product for users within the UK as those users have paid for a television license that funds part of the BBC.
 This IP address check is not foolproof as the user may be accessing the BBC website through a VPN or proxy server.
 Broadcasting rights can also be restricted to allowing a broadcaster rights to distribute that content for a limited time.
 Channel 4's online service All 4 can only stream shows created in the US by companies such as HBO for thirty days after they are aired on one of the Channel 4 group channels.
 This is to boost DVD sales for the companies who produce that media.